 Advice on methods 2) and 3) below is however offered with no guarantees.

 1) Install what is described as a compatibility layer on your Apple Macintosh computer such as Wine.

 For the computer savvy:-

-Wine, originally an acronym for 'Wine is not an 'emulator'.
+Wine, An acronym for 'Wine is not an 'emulator'.
 It is a compatibility layer capable of running Windows applications on several 'POSIX-compliant' operating systems, such as Linux, macOS and BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly.
-Eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.
+Eliminating the performance and memory penalties of other methods and allowing clean integration of Windows applications into your desktop.
 This is Mistral's recommended method and using it is offered with a full money back guarantee on Mistral's licence fee if applying it is not entirely successful on your computer.

 Versions of Wine and which are legally available free of charge by Internet download, are also available that allow full operation of Mistral programs on computers running under Linux operating systems.
 Such as Mint, Fedora and Ubuntu.
 Different versions of Wine are required in each case.

 Only really recommended by Mistral if the software described is already in place on your computer.